-Travelodge is one of the UK’s leading hotel brands based on number of hotels and number of rooms operated.
-The group has approximately 560 hotels primarily across the UK and also in Spain and Ireland; the majority of these hotels are held on a leasehold model and we have a small number of managed and franchised hotels.
-We operate in the value sector of the hotel market and employ approximately 11,500 people across our hotels and support offices.
+Travelodge is one of the UK’s leading hotel brands based on the number of hotels and rooms operated.
+The group has approximately 600 hotels primarily across the UK and also in Spain and Ireland; the majority of these hotels are held on a leasehold model and we have a small number of managed and franchised hotels.
+We operate in the value sector of the hotel market and employ around 12,000 people across our hotels and support offices.

 Thame and London Limited is the holding company of the Travelodge group which includes Travelodge Hotels Limited, the principal UK trading company.

-Procurement for suppliers is managed at a central head office level.
-We pick our suppliers carefully and where appropriate carry out due diligence on these parties and endeavour to contractually require them to comply with applicable laws.
+Key procurement for suppliers is managed at a central head office level.
+We select our suppliers carefully and where appropriate carry out due diligence on these parties and endeavour to contractually require them to comply with applicable laws.

-We have created a modern slavery compliance team, consisting of representatives from our Legal, Procurement and Human Resources departments, to monitor and assess our practices in this area and encourage continued improvement.
+We manage modern slavery through our Safety, Security and Risk management committee, to monitor and assess our practices in this area and encourage continued improvement.
 Our commitment to social responsibility is reflected in our employee training programmes and company policies and we expect the same high standards from our suppliers.

-We encourage our employees to report any ethical concerns and our Whistle-Blowing Policy and use of a third party company to enable and manage whistle-blowing disclosures is intended to make this simple for all colleagues who have concerns.
-We aim to ensure that appropriate protections are in place for any colleague who raises any concern, without fear of retaliation.
+We encourage our colleagues to report any ethical concerns, and our Whistleblowing Policy (which includes a specific section on modern slavery) and the use of a third-party company to enable confidential whistleblowing disclosures in several different languages, is intended to make this simple for all colleagues.
+We aim to ensure that appropriate protections are in place for any colleague who raises a concern, without fear of retaliation.

-From a HR perspective, we implement ‘right-to-work’ checks on all new employees and undertake regular checks on shift-patterns and the hours worked by our colleagues.
-We also understand the importance of focusing on having a culture of engaging in all activities with respect and fair treatment of others.
+We also implement ‘right-to-work’ checks on all new colleagues, undertake regular checks on shift patterns and the hours worked by our colleagues and understand the importance of focusing on having a culture of engaging in all activities with respect and fair treatment of others.

 We would expect that any incident of modern slavery would be a breach of our company policies, contractual terms and/or law.